yenlow/agents-databricks/README.md

 --------
 ## Part 2: Create multi-agent system
 There are three notebooks in Part 2 to create your agent system in LangGraph.
 It involves a supervisor agent that decides which other 4 ReAct agents (SQL, Genie, Retriever and python tool created in Part 1) to assign tasks.
-1. [agent]($./02_agent/agent): contains the code to build the agent (only the code in mlflow.models.set_model will be served)
+1. [agent]($./02_agent/agent): contains the code to build the agent (only the code in mlflow.models.set_model will be served).
 2. [driver]($./02_agent/driver): references the agent code then logs, registers, evaluates and deploys the agent.
 3. [config.yml]($./02_agent/config.yml): contains the configuration settings.
 #### 2.1 Define the agent code in the [agent NB]($./02_agent/agent) and the config in [config.yml]($./02_agent/config.yml)

 #### 2.2 Evaluate, Deploy and Monitor Agent [driver NB]($./02_agent/driver)
-- Log the agent using mlflow.langchain.log_model
+- Log the agent using mlflow.pyfunc.log_model
 - Evaluate with LLM judges on curated and synthetic evaluation sets
 - Deploy agent to Model Serving
 - Test agent app